Skip to main content

 5. Submit catalog

-The received offer catalog request and the submitted customer VP are validated by the provider EDC.
-All data offers where the data access policies set by the provider match the verified credentials owned by the data consumer are sent to the customer.
+Upon successful validation (by the provider EDC), all data offers, where the data access policies set by the provider match the verified credentials owned by the data consumer, are sent to the customer.
 Any data offers that require verified credentials that the data consumer does not have will not be sent/published to the data consumer.
+Participation in a Catena-X Use Case requires the selection of at least one standardized purpose.
+The list of standardized Catena-X purposes can be found in the official Catena-X Open Digital Rights Language (ODRL) profile.

 6. Manual checking of data offering policies